Watch a short video documenting the history of the Hull Street Station, home of the Richmond Railroad Museum. Click Here

-In the fall of 2011 the Old Dominion Chapter of the National Railway Historical Society moved from its former location in a Railway Express car to its restored Southern railway passenger station on the same site.
-The new facility now includes a stationmaster's office, the freight room where the chapter's donated artifacts and exhibits are displayed, a gift shop, and a room for a layout by a model railroad club.
-On view outside are a steam saddle locomotive, baggage car and caboose.
+In the fall of 2011 the Old Dominion Chapter of the National Railway Historical Society opened the restored historic Southern Railway Station in Richmond as the new home of the Richmond Railroad Museum.
+The new facility, housed in a 100-year-old authentic passenger and freight station, includes a stationmaster's office, freight room where the chapter's artifacts and exhibits are displayed, gift shop, and a gallery devoted exclusively to Richmond's largest HO scale model railroad.
+On view on the grounds are a steam saddle locomotive, baggage car and caboose, along with track cars, signals and other railroad artifacts.
 Free tours are given by knowledgeable hosts.
-The museum focuses on railroad companies which served central Virginia and their impact on Richmond and its citizens.
+The museum focuses on railroads which served central Virginia, and their impact on Richmond and its citizens.

 Web site managed and hosted by DeMajo Internet Services, Chesterfield, VA.